rodrigo-brito/morfeu-theme/readme.txt

 - ScrollReveal (Copyright Julian Lloyd, released under terms of the MIT license)

 Images used in screenshot
-- Photos used photographed by author (Copyright Rodrigo Brito)
+- Photos used were photographed by author (Copyright Rodrigo Brito)

 == Changelog ==